JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 You can read more about [the metadata syntax for `action.yml`](https://help.github.com/en/articles/metadata-syntax-for-github-actions). `inputs` is a particularly interesting addition to me, because it adds a way to signal requirements for an Action.
 This can be expanded to a rich UI for implementing Actions, and a ton of context/information when using them!
 I'm excited for the future here.

 > A note on the `using` property and JavaScript actions: y'all _know_ I'm excited about the potential there, but I think it's too early to write about it.
 The development and publishing experience has a lot of pain points, so I don't want to delve in until it's a little more resolved (which it will be)!
 That shouldn't prevent you from trying it out anyway.

+### Notable mention lightning round ⚡️

+* [The `if` property](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstepsif), conditionally running a job.
+It's not super powerful, and many workflows will still need some kind of filter script, but for simple checks it's a really great addition.
+* [`branch` filters](https://help.github.com/en/articles/configuring-a-workflow#filtering-for-specific-branches), similar to the previous point but at the workflow level!
+* * [Matrix builds](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) - this is _immensely_ powerful.
+I didn't include it above because its more of a CI thing, but it is awesome.